"Setting Up Pass as My Password Manager"

-Managing passwords without a dedicated password manager can be a challenge.
-Having been online for decades, I've encountered countless sites and services requiring passwords—ranging from email services and banking sites to forums and chat platforms.
+Managing passwords without a dedicated password manager is challenging.
+Having been online for decades, I’ve used countless websites and services—email, banking, forums, and chat platforms—all requiring unique credentials.

-Remembering all these usernames and passwords is difficult, so I used to rely on using the same or similar passwords across different platforms—a practice I strongly advise against.
-However, I often defaulted to using built-in password managers in browsers and Google services (on my Android smartphone).
-Typically, once I created login credentials, I would let the browser save them to its database and autofill them whenever I revisited the site, eliminating the need to remember them.
+Remembering usernames and passwords is tough, so I used to rely on similar passwords across platforms, a practice I strongly advise against.
+Previously, I depended on browser-built-in password managers and Google services (on my Android smartphone).
+Once I created login credentials, the browser would save them and autofill them on return visits, eliminating the need to memorize them.

-In this post, I will document my workflow for setting up Pass on my Linux environment (Termux) and Android smartphone.
+Today, I explored password managers and chose Pass, a simple, lightweight, and minimalistic Unix password manager.
+In this post, I’ll document my workflow for setting up Pass on my Linux environment (Termux) and Android smartphone.

 Generating a GPG Key